juancarlospaco/nim-chonker/README.md

 - Arch Linux, and understand how Arch Linux and pacman works.

+# Contribute without Coding

+The core is 1 JSON file, so you can contribute or customize it without even knowing Nim programming.

 # Stars

 ![Star nim-chonker on GitHub](https://starchart.cc/juancarlospaco/nim-chonker.svg "Star nim-chonker on GitHub!")